agardnerIT/ghpages/howitworks.md

 title: How it Works
 layout: page
 id: howitworks
+progressbar_section: howitworks
 ---

-The "how it works" page 4...
+The "how it works" page 5...